-Grab your cinnamon, nutmeg, and allspice and make this tender and flavorful gingerbread cake topped with a cream cheese frosting from scratch in under an hour!
+Grab your cinnamon, nutmeg, and allspice and make this tender and flavorful gingerbread snack cake topped with a cream cheese frosting from scratch in under an hour!

 I’m always surprised that my soft & chewy ginger snaps are popular year-round, but then I think of how good they are, sharing several of the same flavors as this cake, and it explains why they’re popular.